DeepanshuSarawagi/Kubernetes/10-Jobs-CronJobs/README.md

 Instead of getting the jobs completed sequentially, we can get the job completed parallel using the property called ```parallelism``` which will create the specified number of pods to complete the task.

+## 3. CronJobs:

+A CronJon in Kubernetes is like Crontab in Unix where you can schedule job to perform tasks.
+It accepts a Unix like string to schedule jobs.
+More details about unix scheduling can be found in this [wiki](https://en.wikipedia.org/wiki/Cron) link.

+refer to [cronjobs.yaml](cronjobs.yaml) for Kubernetes definition example.